gp-pico/template/README.md

 - test.yaml: Runs unit tests (it requires the build cached by build.yaml);
 - publish.yaml: Publish the build code zipped along with the release version (it requires the build cached by build.yaml).

+### Pull request and push

+Pull request and push related actions consists in building and running unit tests.

+This current example builds on `pico`, `pico_w` and `pico2` boards.

+### Release

+Release related action consists in building and uploading executables on the created release.

 ## Contribution